 Do we accept insurance?
 In order to keep our cost low, we do not accept insurance.
 We are happy to provide you with Superbills or itemized billings.

 How safe is Acupuncture?
-As a health care modality, acupuncture is safe, natural and effective with no side-effect.
-Our clinic utilizes sterile disposable needles ONLY and we are compliant with Occupational Safety Health Administration (OSHA) laws and regulations.
+As a health care modality, acupuncture is safe, natural and effective.
+The clinic utilizes sterile disposable needles and is compliant with Occupational Safety Health Administration (OSHA) laws and regulations.
+The treatment is even safe for children and babies.

 Healing Circle Community Acupuncture 12598 Central Ave, Suite 113, Chino, CA 91710 (909) 590-4183